HappySeaFox/sail/FAQ.md

 properties=

 # ';'-separated list of compressions the image codec can write.
 Cannot be empty if the image codec
-# can write images.
+# can save images.
 If the image codec cannot select compressions, specify UNSUPPORTED.
 #
 compression-types=DEFLATE;RLE

 # Default compression from the list above to use when no explicit compression was selected
 # by a client application.
-Can be empty if the image codec cannot write images.
+Can be empty if the image codec cannot save images.
 #
 default-compression=DEFLATE